lsaltz/robot_hand_generator/README.md

 ## Todo:

-- Add "clean up" function
-- Add basic_load.py that allows user to visualize results
-- Add performance visualization using matplotlib
+- Add performance visualization with matplotlib
-- Update instructions and documentation
+- Update documentation

 ## Additional Notes:
 This project was originally created by Josh Campbell, and has been adjusted by me.
 The original repository can be found at: